targc/speedforce/README.md

 **Recommendations:**
 - Use SSH tunnel or VPN for secure communication
-- Firewall the TCP port (7000) to trusted IPs only
+- Firewall the HTTP port (8080) to trusted IPs only
 - Never expose to public internet without additional security layers
 - Consider this for development/debugging only
+- Add TLS termination with reverse proxy (nginx/Caddy) for production

 ## Performance